IsaakBerg/grasshopper-primer/en/1-foundations/1-1/2_the-grasshopper-ui.md

 ![IMAGE](images/1-1-2/1-1-2_018-sketch.png)
 >The sketch tool allows changes to the line weight, line type, and color.
 By right-clicking on the selected sketch object you can choose to simplify your line to create a smoother effect.
-Right-click on your sketch object and select “Load from Rhino”.
+Right-click on your sketch object and select *Load from Rhino*.
 When prompted, select any 2D shape in your Rhino scene.
 Once you have selected your referenced shape, hit Enter, and your previous sketch line will be reconfigured to your Rhino reference shape.